kburchfiel/Type_The_Bible/README.md

 ### 1. Downloading the game via Itch.io

 The easiest way to download and start playing the game is to visit [its Itch.io page](https://kburchfiel.itch.io/type-through-the-bible).
-This page contains prebuilt executable versions of Type Through The Bible for Windows, Mac, and Linux.
+This page provides zipped folders that contain prebuilt executable versions of Type Through The Bible for Windows, Mac, and Linux.
+The other files contained within the folder are also necessary for the game to run.

-Windows: Download and unzip the file, then double-click the .exe file to launch the game.
+Windows: Download and unzip the folder, then double-click the .exe file to launch the game.
 The other files contained within the folder are also necessary for the game to run.

-Mac and Linux: Download and unzip the file.
+Linux: Download and unzip the folder.
 Next, navigate to the unzipped folder in your terminal and enter ./ + the application's name (e.g. "./Type_The_Bible_v13").
 (If you're having trouble with this second step, make sure that Type_The_Bible_v13 is allowed to be executed as a program.)
 The other files contained within the folder are also necessary for the game to run.

-Note: The zipped files contain both the .exe/application files and other files necessary for the game to run.
+Mac: **This program is unsigned.
+Therefore, in order to successfully run the executable, you would need to disable and then re-enable Gatekeeper AT YOUR OWN RISK.
+I strongly recommend that, instead of taking these steps, you run the program on Windows or Linux instead.
+Alternatively, you can run the game's Python file by downloading the source code from GitHub (see steps below).**

 ### 2. Downloading the game's source code from GitHub